Gaussian Splat of a Strawberry

 TLDR

-• A macro photographer captured a strawberry across 90 perspectives with 88 focus-stacked images each, trained into a Gaussian splat via slang-splat and COLMAP.
+• A macro photographer captured a strawberry from 90 perspectives with 88 focus-stacked images each, trained into a Gaussian splat via slang-splat and COLMAP.

 Key Takeaways